hmilkovi/x0r_py-servers/README.txt

 Step 1:
+Place the x0r_py-servers folder and all its contents into the box you want to run your server from. and
-Place all the files you want to transfer in the xfil folder
+Place copy all the files you want to transfer in the xfil folder

 Step 2:
 Run the start-servers_x0r.py script to walk you through setting up a server.